 For more information, see our guide on motoring conviction codes.

-How many points do I have on my licence?
+How do I find out how many points I have on my licence?

-You can find out how many penalty points you have on your licence by accessing your driving record.
+You can find out how many penalty points you have on your licence through the DVLA information service.

-To check your driving licence points, you'll need to enter:
+To check your driving licence points, you'll need:

 How many points can you get on your licence?